-The strategic view from the air, focusing on protecting Army Aviation and enabling military dominance, becomes paramount in facing challenges that state and non-state actors pose.
+The strategic view from the air, particularly in the context of protecting Army Aviation and enabling military dominance, becomes paramount in facing challenges posed by both state and non-state actors.
 As the authors emphasize, "Without air superiority, there is no asymmetric strategic advantage ensuring global freedom of maneuver for land (or other) forces."

-Appropriately positioned, the final chapter on logistics underscores the importance of supply as a prerequisite for the success of forces at all levels, primarily those actions with some duration.
-It adeptly draws connections to emerging technologies discussed earlier, highlighting their integral role in paradigm shifts related to support, adaptability, control, sustainability, and their impact on future logistical operations.
+Appropriately positioned, the final chapter on logistics underscores the importance of supply as a prerequisite for the success of forces at all levels, particularly for sustained operations.
+It adeptly connects emerging technologies discussed earlier in the book to paradigm shifts in support, adaptability, control, sustainability, and their impact on future logistical operations.

-The sheer amount of detail and the vast scope of the narratives could be overwhelming; however, the chapters are expertly written so that readers with all backgrounds can easily relate and understand the overarching concepts.
-While reading technology-dense books always demands a certain level of attention and patience from the reader, a determined effort is undoubtedly rewarding.
+The sheer amount of detail and the vast scope of the narratives could be overwhelming; however, the chapters are expertly written so that readers of all backgrounds can easily relate to and understand the overarching concepts.
+While technology-dense books always demand a certain level of attention and patience from the reader, the effort is undoubtedly rewarding.

-Congratulations to the authors for successfully navigating the numbing pace of innovation and presenting such a comprehensive and entertaining discussion of disruptive and game-changing technologies.
-This book caters to a diverse audience, from enthusiasts tracking emerging technologies to strategic planners and civilian and military members seeking a nuanced understanding of innovative science and its implications for security forces.
+Congratulations to the authors for successfully navigating the rapid pace of innovation and presenting such a comprehensive and engaging discussion of disruptive and game-changing technologies.
+This book caters to a diverse audience, from technology enthusiasts tracking emerging advancements to strategic planners and civilian and military professionals seeking a nuanced understanding of innovative science and its implications for security forces.
 Because of this, Disruptive and Game-Changing Technologies in Modern Warfare is an indispensable guide for anyone invested in the evolving landscape of modern warfare.